-Edm.
 Save thee, Curan.

-Cur.
 And you, sir.
-I have been with your father, and given him notice that the Duke of Cornwall and Regan his Duchess will be here with him this night.
+I have been with your father, and given him notice that the Duke of Cornwall and Regan his duchess will be here with him this night.

-Edm.
 How comes that?

-Cur.
 Nay, I know not.
-You have heard of the news abroad- I mean the whisper'd ones, for they are yet but ear-kissing arguments?
+You have heard of the news abroad; I mean the whispered ones, for they are yet but ear-kissing arguments?

-Edm.
-Not I. Pray you, what are they?
+Not I pray you, what are they?

-Cur.
-Have you heard of no likely wars toward 'twixt the two Dukes of Cornwall and Albany?
+Have you heard of no likely wars toward, 'twixt the Dukes of Cornwall and Albany?

-Edm.
 Not a word.

-Cur.
 You may do, then, in time.
 Fare you well, sir.

-Exit.
-Edm.
-The Duke be here to-night?
+The duke be here to-night?
 The better! best!
 This weaves itself perforce into my business.

-My father hath set guard to take my brother;

-And I have one thing, of a queasy question, Which I must act.

-Briefness and fortune, work!
-Brother, a word!
-Descend!
-Brother, I say!
+My father hath set guard to take my brother; And I have one thing, of a queasy question, Which I must act: briefness and fortune, work!
+Brother, a word; descend: brother, I say!

-My father watches.
-O sir, fly this place!
-Intelligence is given where you are hid.

-You have now the good advantage of the night.

-Have you not spoken 'gainst the Duke of Cornwall?
-He's coming hither; now, i' th' night, i' th' haste,

-And Regan with him.
-Have you nothing said

-Upon his party 'gainst the Duke of Albany?
+My father watches: O sir, fly this place; Intelligence is given where you are hid; You have now the good advantage of the night: Have you not spoken 'gainst the Duke of Cornwall?
+He's coming hither: now, i' the night, i' the haste, And Regan with him: have you nothing said Upon his party 'gainst the Duke of Albany?
 Advise yourself.

-Edg.
 I am sure on't, not a word.

-Edm.
-I hear my father coming.
-Pardon me!
-In cunning I must draw my sword upon you.

-Draw, seem to defend yourself; now quit you well.-

-Yield!
-Come before my father.
+I hear my father coming: pardon me: In cunning I must draw my sword upon you Draw; seem to defend yourself; now quit you well.
+Yield: come before my father.
 Light, ho, here!
-Fly, brother.-Torches, torches!- So farewell.
-Exit Edgar.
+Fly, brother.
+Torches, torches!
+So, farewell.

-Some blood drawn on me would beget opinion
+Some blood drawn on me would beget opinion.